dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/blazor/configure-linker.md

 Linking for Blazor apps can be configured using these MSBuild features:

-* Configure linking globally with a [MSBuild property](#disable-linking-with-a-msbuild-property).
+* Configure linking globally with a [MSBuild property](#control-linking-with-an-msbuild-property).
 * Control linking on a per-assembly basis with a [configuration file](#control-linking-with-a-configuration-file).

-## Configure when the linker is run using a MSBuild property
+## Control linking with an MSBuild property

 Linking is enabled when an app is built in `Release` configuation.
 To change this, configure the `BlazorWebAssemblyEnableLinking` MSBuild property in the project file: